-The work and reports of the Office affect public confidence in the Government.
-As shown in Exhibit 1 - Impact of the Office's Work, the Office has three primary outputs - assurance (audit reports), advice, and trained professionals for the public service.
-Through these outputs, the Office provides legislators and the public with critical information on whether the Government's financial and other reports are reliable, the Government uses effective processes to safeguard the resources with which it is entrusted (public resources), and the Government has complied with governing authorities.
+Through its three primary outputs, the Office gives legislators and the public critical information to enable them to hold the Government (and its various agencies) accountable for their stewardship over and use of public resources.
+As shown in Exhibit 1 - Impact of the Office's Work, the Office's three primary outputs are assurance (audit reports), advice, and trained professionals for the public service.
+The Office gives information on whether the Government's financial and other reports are reliable, the Government uses effective processes to safeguard the resources with which it is entrusted (public resources), and the Government has complied with governing authorities.
+In addition, the Office:

-The Office:

-- Supports and adheres to Canadian generally accepted auditing standards (GAAS) as published by the Chartered Professional Accountants of Canada (CPA Canada) - Recommends improvements to the Government's management of public resources and compliance with authorities - Encourages discussion and debate about public sector management and accountability issues - Assists the Standing Committees on Public Accounts and on Crown and Central Agencies in carrying out their mandates - Develops professionals for the public service
+- Supports and adheres to Canadian generally accepted auditing standards (GAAS) as published by the Chartered Professional Accountants of Canada (CPA Canada) - Recommends improvements to the management of public resources and compliance with authorities - Encourages discussion and debate about public sector management and accountability issues - Assists the Standing Committees on Public Accounts and on Crown and Central Agencies in carrying out their mandates - Develops professionals for the public service